-Q.2.
+Q2.
 Do you think some part of the ash has dissolved in water?
-If yes, can you estimate how much (in terms of % volume)?
+On what basis did you answer this question?

 Yes, some part of ash dissolves in water.
 They may try to seek evidence for this by checking if there is change in the volume of ash after adding water, although this is not a confirmatory evidence.